smartycope/ezregex/docs/dev_docs.md

 Along the way, I also discovered, deep in the corners of the internet, 2 other Python libraries which do almost the same thing: `xeger` (regex backwards), and `sre_yield`. `xeger` technically works, however it tends to include unprintable characters, so it's output isn't very readable. `sre_yeild` is better, but it can be very slow, and is not quite the use case I'm going for.
 My invert algorithm is meant to be a debugging tool (though it doubles well for a testing tool), so it does things like detecting words (as opposed to seperate word characters) and inserts actual words, and doing the same for numbers and inserting `12345...`, as well as a couple other enhancements.

 ## Documentation
 Docs are hosted on readthedocs, built by mkdocs, and the dialect docs are assisted by pdoc.
+For now.
+It's now working how I want, so I'm probably moving to mkgendocs.

 Note that as part of the readthedocs upload build process, the README is copied over in /docs as the index file, so when serving locally, the index will throw a 404 error, and that's fine.
 <!-- TODO: add commands -->